 I was glad that I had returned as well.
 We talked for a while, asking undemanding questions of each other.
 I told her that I was from Texas, I was not married, I enjoyed being a sailor but was not too fond of being in the military, and again informed her that she was lovely.
 She told me that she was twenty seven years old – I was only twenty one – that she lived with her mother, her father had passed away, she had learned English at school in Tokyo, and that she knew of a restaurant in Sasebo that served Mexican food.
 I laughed, finding that rather incredible, and she laughed and offered to show me.
 We made a date for that evening; I would pick her up there.
 I purchased the watch and placed it on my wrist, checked the time, and assured her that I would not be late.

 How humorous, the restaurant was ornately decorated much like a Mexican restaurant might be in Cleveland or Baltimore, not Texas, or Tex Mex.
 A guitarist played Spanish music.
 The waitresses wore sarapes and sombreros, which could only be described as cumbersome in which to perform their duties.
 The food was visually Mexican as tortillas, refried beans, jack cheese, salsa, and so forth filled the plate.
-But, everything was sweetened!
+But everything was sweetened!
 Perhaps that was a cultural seasoning.
 Perhaps my whole being was experiencing sweet euphoria.
 I did not yearn for authentic food; rather, I desired the briny lips of a mermaid.
-We talked, had several syrupy margaritas, and gently touched hands.
+We talked, had a couple of syrupy margaritas, and gently touched hands.
 Although it was never mentioned, we were both aware of my brief time in Sasebo.
 She invited me to her home.
 I was surprised because this was most unusual for a Japanese lady to be this forthright.
 She was confident, and experienced.
 I was delighted.

 Komiko lived in a nice apartment with rice paper walls.
 She introduced me to her mother, who smiled, nodded many times, and departed to another room behind the thin walls where for a brief time I could see her silhouette, and then she was gone.
 She could speak no English, and did not appear to be troubled by my presence.
-I was probably not the first sailor that had visited, but I didn’t think about that at the time.
+I was probably not the first sailor that had visited, but I did not think about that at the time.
 This lovely mermaid showed me around, we talked for a while, and then I slowly leaned toward her and was allowed my very first taste of her briny lips.
 This was a romantic moment that was unfolding quickly, yet I did not feel promiscuity, or immorality.
 I felt only destiny allowing two people to abandon social realities and restrictions for a cosmic gift of time disengaged.
 Komiko’s lips were soft and moist, like cherries, sweet and full, with a hint of saline and sweat.

 “We should take a hot bath.”
 She whispered as she moved her mouth along my neck.
 Her breath was warm and intoxicating.
 She drew a bath in a tiled tub that was built into the floor, and easily large enough for the two of us.
-The Japanese attitude toward bathing is more generous than that of the average American bathtub—so small that no adult is comfortable in any position.
+The Japanese attitude toward bathing is more generous than that of the average American bathtub which is so small that no adult is comfortable in any position.
 Into the water she put something that bubbled with a pleasing and soothing fragrance.
 We disrobed and eased into the hot water.

-I was engulfed with passion as I looked into Komiko’s calm, almond eyes.
+I was engulfed with passion as I investigated Komiko’s calm, almond eyes.
 Her skin was flawless, soft, and fresh.
 She was a few pounds overweight, slightly round but not at all disproportionate, and her rich, dark hair was cut short along her shoulders.
 I wanted to tease her, to touch her, to taste her, to enter her.
 She touched me, and kissed my mouth and body.
 We did not constrain ourselves as we entwined and became one.

 I would spend nearly all my free time with Komiko while in Sasebo.
-We took the train to Nagasaki for a day, she showed me corners of Sasebo, we dined, we talked, we bathed, we made love, and we slept.
+We took the train to Nagasaki for a day, she showed me veiled corners of Sasebo, we dined, we talked, we bathed, we made love, and we slept.
 The brief time passed swiftly and it was time to ship out.
 I cannot tell you how difficult that moment was.
 Komiko went with me to the Coral Sea, and after one short, dismaying look at the huge vessel we said good-bye.
 I hungered for one last embrace as she walked away, and from a taxi window she glanced back, then disappeared.

-Emmett Diamond once wrote, “Who can explain this magic when two perfect strangers meet; such as when you see two dark eyes from perhaps across a street.
+Everett once wrote, “Who can explain this magic when two perfect strangers meet; such as when you see two dark eyes from perhaps across a street.
 And, you know the soul behind them, though you cannot tell how you know, or how you were separated thousands of years ago.
 Then, a look of recognition comes into those other eyes.
 First there is a glance of puzzled wonder, and then a smile of glad surprise.
 You both approach and shyly touch, and the circle is complete.
 Who can explain this magic, when two perfect strangers meet?”

 Our return journey across the Pacific Ocean took over three weeks.
 We were on stand-down and I had a lot of time to contemplate my past and future.
 I often thought of Komiko, and wrote letters with small drawings for her.
 It all seemed so obscure as I stood on the aft sponson and watched the red sun set on the distant horizon.
 I would mail only a couple of those letters.
 We would soon be in California and my discharge from service was near.
 Perhaps I would go to L.A. and snoop around for Pappy.
 I had so much that I could tell him.
 I was experienced, a veteran of a foreign war, a veteran of a fleeting romance, a seaman come home who had sailed the salty seas, and sniffed the salty breeze, and I’d even kissed the briny sweet lips of a mermaid.
 I was eager to share my enlightenments, less eager to share my disappointments.